by Frank Freestar8n

 KillHotPixels If the camera view has hot pixels that distract the star detection algorithm, cover the scope and press KillHotPixels.
 The hot pixels will be identified and removed.
 This can be very effective both in finding stars well and removing distracting spots from the view

 Occultation This is an experimental mode in which the selected star is measured for each frame and dumped to a log with approximate timings.
 It is not intended for actual occultation timing, but for general experimental needs where a star and/or seeing are monitored at high speed

-PixelSize Enter the pixel size in microns, for proper image calibration.
-Typical values are 5.6um for a Toucam Pro, 7.4um for a SKYnyx 2-0m, etc.
+PixelSize Enter the pixel size in microns of the GUIDE CAMERA, for proper guider calibration.
+Typical values are 3.75um for QHY or ASI, 5.6um for a Toucam Pro, 7.4um for a SKYnyx 2-0m, etc.

 Pixels/Arc-sec, Arc-Sec/Pixel, Field Width, Airy FWHM: These values are all based on the calibrated focal length and on the theoretical diffraction pattern, including the effect of the secondary obstruction

 Manual Control These buttons move the mount for one second at guide rate in each of the directions.
 Holding a button down does not maintain motion – each press is only for one second.
 This is largely for diagnostics and testing the connection to the mount

 UsePrevCal This is an important button that lets you recover a previous calibration as long as nothing has changed in the camera or mount.
 After you calibrate, press Save or SaveAs and the calibration info will be stored with the mount.
 On restarting MetaGuide, connect to the mount and press UsePrevCal and the mount will immediately be calibrated and ready to guide on a star.
 If the camera has rotated at all since the calibration was saved, a fresh calibration should be performed